teachertraveler.com

 Wow.

-Like everything in my life it was at the last second: I was supposed to check-out today but a series of events meant I got to Kyiv with only 90 minutes before the office closed and I was in need of a medical checkout, needed to close my grant (which normally takes a couple hours) and still needed half a dozen signatures from people who weren't in their offices.
+Like everything in my life, it was at the last second: a series of events meant I got to Kyiv with only 90 minutes before the Peace Corps office closed, and I needed to get a medical checkout, close my grant (which normally takes a couple hours) and get a half a dozen signatures from people who turned out not to be in their offices.

-And with quite a bit of help and good-will and at least one very annoyed financial manager (along with running up and down three flights of steps about nine times)...it's done.
+With quite a bit of help and goodwill, at very annoyed financial manager, and a new record for running up and down flights of stairs, it's done.
 I'm done.

 I am no longer a Peace Corps Volunteer.

-I thought it would be more sad but the elation of getting the paperwork in under the buzzer and finally finishing everything put me on an adrenaline high.
+I thought it would be more sad, but the elation of getting the paperwork in under the buzzer put me on an adrenaline high.

 Wow.